eternaldensity/Sandcastle-Builder/README.md

 - Fractal Sandcastles boosts Not Lucky also
 - Panther Salve uses more Glass
 - New icons!
 (By BlitzGirl)
+- Spent way too much time on the description of the new boost and I'm struggling to stay awake I just realized ugh.

 ### 1.5 musical version (incomplete but I'm not writing a second verse right now)
 - Blast Furnace-fractal interaction is more benefici-al